 Nestled in the heart of Gaslight Village in East Grand Rapids, Jersey Junction is the epitome of an old-fashioned ice cream parlor, both in menu items and décor.
 Jersey Junction offers a diverse variety of ice cream and a broad, unique candy selection that would make Willy Wonka jealous.
-Candy options ranging from massive jawbreakers to fruit-flavored candy canes cover the countertops of Jersey Junction, so come for the ice cream but stay for the candy.
+Candy options ranging from massive jawbreakers to fruit-flavored candy canes cover the countertops of Jersey Junction, so come for the ice cream but stay for the candy from March to October.

 Double Dip Depot Ice Cream & Mini GolfBack to Top of List

-Nothing says “summer” quite like the pairing of ice cream and mini golf, both of which can be conveniently enjoyed at Double Dip Depot.
-This shop carries 18 flavors of hard-serve ice cream and several exclusive flavors, including Double Dip Decadence.
+Nothing says “summer nights” quite like the pairing of ice cream and mini golf, both of which can be conveniently enjoyed at Double Dip Depot.
+Open March-September, this shop carries 18 flavors of hard-serve ice cream and several exclusive flavors, including Double Dip Decadence and Honey Lavender.
 In addition to multiple soft serve and lactose-free, cholesterol-free, and dairy-free options, Double Dip Depot boasts 25 different flurry combinations.
 After devouring your ice cream, there is a 19-hole mini golf course waiting for you to play for only $2.50 per person.

 Furniture City CreameryBack to Top of List